danguzzo/CircularEEE_SDModel/README.md

 If the curves are adequately calibrated, one may start model use.

+- [ ] Add images for model calibration

 ## Model use

 At this point, one can try some combinations of CE mechanisms to verify the flow of resources.